ashleysally00/seo-structured-data-fixes/README.md

 This update strengthens branding, improves clarity, and helps Google distinguish Ashley Rice (author/illustrator) from other people with the same name, while reinforcing the connection to **Ashley Rice Books**.

+### Homepage SEO Update

+Google Search Console showed that most visitors searching for **"ashley rice books"** were landing on the homepage first.
+To better align with this behavior, we refined the homepage metadata to reinforce the brand and guide users toward the Books page without sounding pushy.

+**Original SEO Title:**
+Ashley Rice – Author & Illustrator

+**Original SEO Description:**
+Inspiring poems, quotes, and books by Ashley Rice for girls and tweens—celebrating confidence, friendship, and creativity.
+(164 chars)

+**Updated SEO Title:**
+Ashley Rice Books – Inspiring Poems, Quotes & Girl Power for Tweens

+**Updated SEO Description:**
+Discover Ashley Rice Books—poems, quotes, and doodles for girls and tweens that celebrate confidence, friendship, and creativity.
+See current titles today.
+(159 chars)

+This update emphasizes the query **"ashley rice books"**, strengthens the homepage as the main entry point, and provides a clear action path for visitors to view current titles.

 ## SEO Structured Data Fixes (In Progress)